Week 1 study notes

 Product ownership begins when design observation becomes a decision.
 A product owner does not only collect opinions.
 They help the team understand what matters, why it matters, and what should happen next.

 This is why the artifact for Session 1 is a design observation and product decision sheet.
-The learner practices moving from "I noticed this" to "I would improve this first because it affects this user task."
+You practice moving from "I noticed this" to "I would improve this first because it affects this user task."

 This is also where startup relevance appears.
 In a fast startup, the team rarely has complete certainty.
 The product owner must make limited but thoughtful decisions: improve this, defer that, test this assumption, clarify this acceptance criterion, or ask for more evidence.

-- 01ObservationThe delivery cost appears only near the end.Describe what you can see without solving it yet.
+- 01ObservationThe page asks the user to begin a vehicle-tax check.Describe what you can see without solving it yet.

-- 02EvidenceThe cart shows item price, but not tax or delivery.Point to the exact screen area, label, sequence, message, or behavior.
+- 02EvidenceThe screen shows the task, registration-number requirement, and Start now action.Point to the exact screen area, label, sequence, message, or behavior.

-- 03JudgmentSurprise cost can reduce trust and stop checkout.Explain why the evidence matters to the user and business.
+- 03JudgmentUnfamiliar terms or handoffs can reduce confidence before the user starts.Explain why the evidence matters to the user and business.

-- 04DecisionShow estimated total earlier in the cart.Choose a practical next step that a team could build, test, or defer.
+- 04DecisionTest a short clarification while keeping the main layout stable.Choose a practical next step that a team could build, test, or defer.

 AI appears in this lesson as a study partner, not as a replacement designer.
-It can explain vocabulary, offer alternative readings, generate examples, and help the learner write clearer decisions.
-This is especially useful when the learner is new to design language or learning in a second language.
+It can explain vocabulary, offer alternative readings, generate examples, and help you write clearer decisions.
+This is especially useful when you are new to design language or learning in a second language.

 AI also creates risk.
 Figma's own AI guidance warns that AI outputs may be misleading or wrong and should not replace expert advice or research.
 NIST's AI risk work similarly reminds teams that trustworthiness must be managed.
-In a teaching context, the simple rule is: AI can help us think, but we still check.
+For this lesson, the simple rule is: AI can help you think, but you still check.

 Good prompting is not a magic phrase.
 OpenAI's prompting guidance emphasizes clear instructions, audience, purpose, and iteration.
 For product design, that means providing context, naming the user and task, asking for evidence, and requiring uncertainty.